• Skip to primary navigation

 October 16, 2019 by Nora Femenia

-Identifying Potential Abuse: A Self-Evaluation Checklist
+Identifying Potential Abuse: A Comprehensive Checklist

-• Are your accomplishments or goals dismissed?
+• Are your contributions or goals minimized?

-• Is intimidation used to gain compliance?
+• Is intimidation used to ensure compliance?

-• Is your economic dependency enforced?
+• Is economic dependency forced upon you?

 • Are your movements or activities heavily restricted?